-&lt;sup>1 15% Participation is based on the RWSP's modeled participation rate and is not based on a review of actual water use permits.
+15% Participation is based on the RWSP's modeled participation rate and is not based on a review of actual water use permits.
+Potential Acres based upon USDA - NRCS State Resource Assessment

 B. Next Steps

 There are several priority areas that have been identified to reduce agricultural demands by at least 4.3 MGD by the year 2035.